bespoke-silicon-group/bsg_manycore/README.md

 ## Verilator (Beta Support)

-BSG Manycore has preliminary support for simulating with the open-source [Verilator](https://github.com/verilator/verilator) toolchain!
+BSG Manycore has preliminary support for simulating with the open-source [Verilator 5](https://github.com/verilator/verilator) toolchain!
+We support this extensively on MacOS.

 To test this feature, set BSG\_PLATFORM=verilator in machines/platform.mk and then follow the above instructions to run tests normally.
 This platform only currently supports the machine